-Hey there!
-Welcome to JetSetting Fools!
-You will find our best travel tips for destinations worldwide.
-Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
+Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
+Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-To be honest though, it took me some time to hone my skills to create a master list of essentials for long haul flights.
+To be honest, it took me some time to hone my skills to create a master list of essentials for long haul flights.
 On my first plane ride from the United States to Europe, I had made no effort to seek out long-haul flight tips…and I was woefully unprepared.
 It was a miserable plane trip – and when we landed in Paris I was grumpy and jet-lagged.

 Determined not to make that mistake again, on subsequent plane trips I sought out the best long-haul flight tips and refined my list of flight essentials.
 The more we flew, the better prepared I was.